djlee1/COVIDseq_peptide/README.md

-# COVIDseq_peptide
+# COVIDseq_to_peptide
-A tibble script to convert COVID consensus genome to peptide sequence.
+A tiny script to convert COVID consensus genome to peptide sequence.

 SARS-CoV-2 Reference was taken from [NCBI](https://www.ncbi.nlm.nih.gov/sars-cov-2/)